zzzaaazzzaaaza44-lab/project3/README.md

 ## 🎓 About Me
 I am a motivated student interested in **Software Engineering** and web development.
-I am preparing my academic and technical profile for applying to the **Russian Government Scholarship**.
+I am preparing my academic and technical profile .

 I focus on building practical projects that demonstrate my understanding of programming fundamentals, logical thinking, and problem-solving.